 An extremist in thought and spirit, you never do anything halfway.
 When you succeed it’s total triumph, and when you are defeated, it’s total tragedy.
 No matter how much trouble you may get into or how many times you land in court, you will always bounce back ready to tackle new challenges.
 (Source)

 American crypto-anarchist Jim Bell is Aries Sun, Scorpio Moon whose real life has been characterized by extremist themes more than a bit similar to those depicted in Francis Ford Coppola’s films.
-(Chart) In 1995 Bell created the concept of “Assassination Politics” — anonymously sponsored, crypto-currency financed assassination payments made via the Internet.
+(Chart) In 1995 Bell created the terrifying concept of “Assassination Politics” — anonymously sponsored, crypto-currency financed assassination payments made via the Internet.
 Technology did not catch up with Bell’s extremist concept until 2013 when somebody calling themselves “Kuwabatake Sanjuro” used the Tor anonymity network to create “The Assassination Market”, a website on the Darknet that according to Forbes Magazine, “lets anyone anonymously contribute bitcoins towards a bounty on the head of any government official — a kind of Kickstarter for political assassinations”.
 (Source) By November 2013, the site had bounties out on the heads of NSA director Keith Alexander, Federal Reserve chairman Ben Bernanke, and President Barack Obama.

 Astrologer Hazel Dixon Cooper says when Aries turns to the dark side it goes from being a prize fighter to being the henchman while Scorpio is the zodiac’s professional assassin who will “spurn the bread-and-butter gangland contracts for the edgy intrigue, secrecy, and political fallout that comes with top-class, globally significant, grassy-knoll-style eliminations” since they are much better paid.
-(Source) Jim Bell apparently had nothing to do with the darknet Assassination Market developed by “Kuwabatake Sanjuro” but the theoretical framework he laid out back in the 1990s does combine the confrontational nature of a henchman (Aries Sun) with the intrigue and secrecy of a professional assassin (Scorpio Moon).
+(Source) Jim Bell apparently had nothing to do with the darknet Assassination Market developed by “Kuwabatake Sanjuro” but the theoretical framework he laid out back in the 1990s does combine the confrontational nature of a henchman (Aries Sun) with the secrecy of a professional assassin (Scorpio Moon).

-The same attributes that make for a fine henchmen turned professional assassin make for a great deep cover agent, one capable of completing missions that would scare the living daylights out of less daring souls — or an actor adept at bringing a sense of authenticity to such roles.
+The same attributes that make for a fine henchmen or professional assassin make for a great deep cover agent, one capable of completing missions that would scare the living daylights out of less daring souls — or an actor adept at bringing a sense of authenticity to such roles.
 To illustrate: Timothy Dalton, the fourth actor to portray iconic MI5 agent James Bond, is an Aries Sun, Scorpio Moon.
 (Chart) Sean Connery played Bond as a charming, hairy chested semi-misogynist.
 Roger Moore brought a light touch and breezy humor to the role while Pierce Brosnan came off more as a professional wine taster than somebody who made a living from spilling blood.
 Current Bond Daniel Craig brings the thuggish intensity a former bare knuckle boxer or special forces soldier to the role.
 That’s a step in the right direction but, truth be told, the only actor who portrayed 007 as the smoldering, defiant, malevolent special agent that Ian Fleming envisioned in the original James Bond novels is the criminally underrated Dalton.

 In true Aries/Scorpio Dalton’s screen tested so much darker and more dangerous than his predecessors that that producers took the series in a much more realistic direction, at least during his brief tenure as Bond.
 For instance, in The Living Daylights Bond finds himself in Afghanistan where he’s rescued by an American allied heroin trafficker that’s a dead ringer for Osama Bin Laden, a man who was actually an ally of the CIA at the time.
 (No joke) The OBL character is at odds with an arms dealer that’s a dead ringer for Colonel Oliver North, a man who was then masterminding the Iran-Contra scandal.
 There’s no way a debonair playboy version of Bond ala Libra/Gemini Roger Moore could have pulled off such a darkly realistic plot like but for an Aries/Scorpio like Dalton it was a natural.